GoSuda

 18}

 The Selected method retrieves the indices of all currently selected items in the Listbox.
 The GetOne method retrieves the value of the item corresponding to the given index.
 This can be observed from the output printed to the console.
-It is worth noting that the similar method Get retrieves the values of all items within a range by accepting start and end indices.
+Note that the similar method, Get, accepts a start and end index and retrieves the values of all items within that range.

-Next, we will change the color of the listbox.
+Next, let us change the color of the listbox.

 First, let us examine the example below.